-Previously, in this article, we discussed the challenge that fraud poses to legal services.
-In the piece, we outlined the different types of fraud and how each was testing an industry that needs trust to be placed in its practitioners.
+Previously we discussed the challenge that fraud poses to legal services.
+We outlined the different types of fraud and how each was testing an industry that needs trust to be placed in its practitioners.
 It’s fair to say that the erosion of that trust could threaten the entire legal industry.
 One type of fraud we highlighted was that of identity fraud, which is on the rise in the UK.
 It is also a problem that is prevalent in legal services.
 What’s more, as authorities try to keep pace with the methods being used to steal, manipulate and abuse people’s identities, fraudsters are developing ever more sophisticated systems to defraud their victims.

 How worried should we be?
 And how can society and, specifically, legal services prevent identity fraud happening to their firms?